5 times Jose Mourinho was weirdly nice: Son Heung-min, Ranieri…

 Like a person who has ridiculed their office colleague only to express regret at their departure, Mourinho has previous for offering condolences to sacked managers.

 When Claudio Ranieri was sacked by Leicester in 2017, less than a year after winning the Premier League title, the football community was almost united in shock and anger.
 As someone who’s always had a way with words, Mourinho expressed the collective mood perfectly on this occasion.

 Taking to Instagram, he wrote: “Champion of England and FIFA manager of the year.
 Sacked.
 That’s the new football.
 Keep smiling amigo.
 Nobody can delete the history you wrote.”

 Alongside this, Mourinho turned up to a press conference with the initials ‘CR’ emblazoned across the right-hand side of his shirt.

 — Sky Sports Premier League (@SkySportsPL) February 25, 2017

 As you would expect from somebody known as the ‘translator’, Mourinho has demonstrated an aptitude for languages that outstrips his aptitude for magnanimity.

-However, the news that he was learning Korean to communicate with Son Heung-min still comes across as an incredibly touching gesture that must make a player seem 10 foot tall.
+However, the news that he was learning Korean to communicate with Son Heung-min still comes across as an incredibly touching gesture that must make a player seem 10 feet tall.

-The 57-year-old, who is already fluent in Spanish, Catalan, French, Italian, English and Portuguese, revealed in ‘All or Nothing’ that he considers communicating with players in their native language to be of the upmost importance.
+The 59-year-old, who is already fluent in Spanish, Catalan, French, Italian, English and Portuguese, revealed in ‘All or Nothing’ that he considers communicating with players in their native language to be of the utmost importance.